kodecocodes/i9t/your-app-on-the-web/your-app-on-the-web.markdown

 - **app-id**: This parameter corresponds to your app's Apple ID.
 Yes, apps have Apple IDs too!
 But this is a bit different from the sort of Apple ID you use to log into iCloud.
 Your app's Apple ID is simply a unique number, and all apps on the App Store have them.
 The easiest way to find your app's ID is to log into iTunes Connect, click **My Apps** and then navigate to the app in question.
 The Apple ID for RWDevCon is `958625272`.
 This number will be different for your app.
 - **app-argument:** This contains the URL that Safari will pass back into the app (if it's installed).
 Before iOS 9, the value of this parameter used to be a custom URL scheme deep link, but Apple now strongly recommends switching over to using universal links – just like you used earlier in this chapter.

 > **Note:** This was a quick overview of Smart App Banners.
-If you'd like to learn more about their full capabilities, you can read Ray's [Smart App Banners tutorial](http://www.raywenderlich.com/80347/smart-app-banners-tutorial).
-You can also read the [Safari Web Content Guide](https://developer.apple.com/library/prerelease/ios/documentation/AppleApplications/Reference/SafariWebContent/PromotingAppswithAppBanners/PromotingAppswithAppBanners.html#//apple_ref/doc/uid/TP40002051-CH6).
+If you'd like to learn more about their full capabilities, you can read Ray's [Smart App Banners tutorial (http://bit.ly/1iYlyea)](http://www.raywenderlich.com/80347/smart-app-banners-tutorial).
+You can also read the [Safari Web Content Guide (http://apple.co/1KYeI4I)](http://apple.co/1KYeI4I).

 Adding Smart App Banners to your website is helpful for many reasons, including increasing the odds of getting indexed by Applebot.
 However, it's worth noting that Smart App Banners only work in Safari.
 If a visitor comes to your website through another browser such as Chrome, they won't see the banner.